 THE GOAL OF BCA IS TO TRANSFORM the lives of orphans and the poor through the preaching of the gospel (I Cor.
 15:1-4).
 We are committed to implementing a rigorous Christian schooling program so that children will be equipped for their future vocations and a life in submission to the gospel (Deut.
 6:4-9).

-MATTEW 28:18-20 TELLS US THAT we are to take the gospel to the nations.
-Zambians have a great need in the villages to hear with clarity the gospel.
-BCA is partnering with several churches to help them plant healthy churches for the children of BCA schools along with their families/caregivers in their communities.
+MATTHEW 28:18-20 TELLS US THAT we are to take the gospel to the nations.
+BCA partners with several churches to help them plant healthy churches for the children of BCA schools along with their families/caregivers in their communities.
 Paul in Ephesians 4 encourages spiritual growth among believers so that “as a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming.”

 WE SEEK TO BUILD RELATIONSHIPS with parents, caregivers, and community members in order to share the gospel.
 BCA exists to bring glory to God.
 Our heart is for whole communities to be transformed by the gospel of Jesus Christ.
 The Apostle Paul says in Romans, “God’s kindness is meant to lead you to repentance.”
 We want BCA to echo these words of Paul throughout Africa.

 You can see our Statement of Faith here.